Holiday Tips - Learn some Spanish phrases

 A few Basics

-All spanish words, which end in a vowel, -n, -s or -z, are pronounced with the emphasis on the second last syllable - these are most spanish words.
-See list above, emphasized syllable in italics.
-All words, which end on another consonent, are pronounced with the emphasis on the last syllable (e.g. hotel - ho-tel).
+All words, which end with another consonant, are pronounced with the emphasis on the last syllable (e.g. hotel - ho-tel).
 Exceptions have an accent to denote where the emphasis should be placed (see rice = arróz - a-roth).

-The Spanish love to roll their 'R's - you can practice this at home before going...brrrrrrrr! it's cold here.
+The Spanish love to roll their 'R's - you can practice this at home before you come to Ibiza, for instance...brrrrrrrr! it's cold here!

 Don't be shy!!
-There are many residents who have been living here for many years quite successfully with only a rather limited vocabulary.
-The Spanish and more particularly the Ibicencos are a very tolerant people.
+There are many residents who have been living in Ibiza for many years with only a limited vocabulary.
+The Spanish, and more particularly the Ibizans, are a very tolerant people.
 Most if not all (especially in the resorts) speak excellent English.